William Kent Krueger: Writing process

 Krueger prefers to write early in the morning.
 He began writing in his 30s and had to make time for writing early in the morning before going to work at the University of Minnesota.
-Rising at 5:30 am, he would go to the nearby St. Clair Broiler, where he would drink coffee and write longhand in wire-bound notebooks.
-In return for his loyalty, the restaurant has hosted book launches for him.
+Rising at 5:30 am, he would go to the nearby St. Clair Broiler, where he drank coffee and wrote longhand in wire-bound notebooks.
+In return for his loyalty, the restaurant hosted book launches for him.
 At one of them, the staff wore T-shirts emblazoned with "A nice place to visit.
 A great place to die."
-The St. Clair Broiler permanently closed in the fall of 2017.
+The St. Clair Broiler closed in 2017.

 Setting for the Cork O'Connor series

 When Krueger decided to set the series in northern Minnesota, he realized that a large percentage of the population was of mixed ancestry.
 In college, he had wanted to become a cultural anthropologist; he became intrigued by researching the Ojibwe culture and weaving the information into his books.
 His books are set in and around Native American reservations.
 The main character, Cork O'Connor, is part Ojibwe and part Irish.

-Krueger has read the first Ojibwe historian, William Whipple Warren, Gerald Vizenor and Basil Johnston.
+Krueger has read the first Ojibwe historian, William Whipple Warren, as well as Gerald Vizenor and Basil Johnston.
 He has also read novels by Louise Erdrich and Jim Northrup.
-Krueger began to meet the Ojibwe people and because of his interest in their culture.
+Krueger began to meet Ojibwe people because of his interest in their culture.

 Krueger believes that the sense of place is made resonant by the actions and emotions of the characters within it.
-He describes it as "a dynamic bond that has the potential to heighten the drama of every scene."
+He calls it "a dynamic bond that has the potential to heighten the drama of every scene."